hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

 postgresql_pwfile: ""
 ```

-This is simply ugly, and now the way YAML is meant to be used.
+This is simply ugly, and not the way YAML is meant to be used.
 Also, assume you have the following situation: You have a number of servers, and a number of admins that have access to the server, like this:

 ```
 admins: